schedjoules/swift-api-client/README.md

 # Swift API Client

 This repository contains the API client written in Swift, which is also used by our Swift SDK.
+Versions 0.8.0+ don't use any external libraries, in order to give our users complete freedom on their pick for Networking solutions.

 # Usage
 Currently, we support queries to retrieve a single page by an identifer, a localized home page and to search pages.